mrimran/trax3-starter-lrs/README.md

 ### Admin Account

-The admin account has the following credentials:
+The admin account has the default following credentials:

 -   Email: `admin@traxlrs.com`
 -   Password: `aaaaaaaa`

+You can define your own credentials in the `.env` file with the `ADMIN_EMAIL` and `ADMIN_PASSWORD` environment variables.

 ### xAPI endpoint

 Assuming that TRAX LRS is hosted at `http://trax3.test`, the xAPI endpoint is `http://trax3.test/trax/api/gateway/clients/default/stores/default/xapi`.

-The BasicHTTP credentials are:
+The default Basic HTTP credentials are:

 -   Username: `traxlrs`
 -   Password: `aaaaaaaa`

+You can define your own credentials in the `.env` file with the `DEFAULT_ENDPOINT_USERNAME` and `DEFAULT_ENDPOINT_PASSWORD` environment variables.

 ## Production deploy